9 Mouthwatering Foodie Hotels in Barcelona

 Barcelona, Spain is known for its vibrant culture, unique architecture, and artistic style.
 Did you also know that the city is host to an amazing culinary scene?
 From traditional Catalan cuisine to a plethora of Michelin Star restaurants, visitors can dine on treats as tasty and unique as the city itself.
+Yes, even some of the best hotels in Barcelona cater to the foodie set.
 Here are some of the best foodie hotels in Barcelona.

-ABaC Restaurant & Hotel isn’t so much as a hotel, but a Michelin Star restaurant with rooms.
-At the helm of the hotel’s restaurant is Chef Jordi Cruz serving up fusion cuisine from a 14 or 21 course tasting menu.
+ABaC Restaurant & Hotel isn’t so much a hotel, but a Michelin Star restaurant with rooms.
+At the helm of the hotel’s restaurant is chef Jordi Cruz serving up fusion cuisine from a 14 or 21-course tasting menu.
 The hotel also boasts an 800 bottle wine cellar to pair with your meal and a trendy, futuristic style bar in the basement.
 The pampering continues to the five-star rooms and luxurious spa.
-And, if you need whisked around the city in style, ask about one of the Mercedes in the hotel’s fleet.
+And, if you need to be whisked around the city in style, ask about one of the Mercedes in the hotel’s fleet.

-Ohla Hotel is not only centrally located in Barcelona’s historic Eixample District, it also has a, you guessed it, Michelin Star restaurant.
-Chef Xavier Franco serves tradition Catalan cuisine at Sauc Restaurant.
-Guests can also enjoy the hotel’s rooftop terrace and pool while relaxing with drinks at the bar and enjoying views of the city.
+Ohla Eixample is not only centrally located in Barcelona’s historic Eixample District, it also has a, you guessed it, Michelin Star restaurant.
+Chef Fran Lopez brings the cuisine of nearby Terres de l’Ebre to Barcelona at Xerta Restaurant.
+After being open only six months, he and his team earned their first Michelin star.
+Guests can also enjoy the hotel’s rooftop pool and terrace while relaxing with drinks at the bar and enjoying views of the city.
 The façade of the hotel was designed by surrealist Catalan designer Frederic Amat.

-A list of foodie driven hotels wouldn’t be complete without a bed and breakfast.
-Anba Bed & Breakfast Deluxe is one of the best in town.
-With only six rooms and one suite, guests enjoy a boutique experience close to Barcelona’s top attractions like the Cathedral, Picasso Museum, Gothic Quarter, Barceloneta, and the Ramblas.
+A list of foodie hotels in Barcelona wouldn’t be complete without a bed and breakfast.
+Anba Bed & Breakfast Deluxe in the Gothic Quarter is one of the best in town.
+With only six rooms and one suite, guests enjoy a boutique experience close to Barcelona’s top attractions like the Cathedral, Picasso Museum, Barceloneta, and the Ramblas.
 But before going out, fuel up on the breakfast buffet complete with fresh squeezed juices and locally sourced produce.